Capital Cities (duo)

 Capital Cities is an American pop duo from Los Angeles, California, formed in 2008 by Ryan Merchant (vocals, keyboard, guitar) and Sebu Simonian (vocals, keyboard).
-Their debut EP was released on June 7, 2011, with lead single "Safe and Sound" which became their first, and only, top ten hit single.
-The band currently consists of Ryan Merchant, Sebu Simonian, Manny Quintero on bass guitar, Spencer Ludwig on trumpet, Nick Merwin on guitar and Channing Holmes on drums.
+Their debut EP was released on June 7, 2011, with lead single "Safe and Sound" which became their only top ten hit single.

 A subsequent single, "Kangaroo Court", was released on March 27, 2012.
 The band was featured on the Pop Up #1 compilation selected by Perez Hilton that was released on August 7, 2012.
 The band's song "Safe and Sound" charted at #1 on the US Alternative Songs chart.
-The song was also used in a German Vodafone commercial, in a television commercial in the United States and Canada for the 2014 Mazda 3, and in an Air New Zealand in-flight safety video.
+The song was also used in a German Vodafone commercial, in a television commercial in the United States and Canada for the 2014 Mazda 3, in the film One Small Hitch and in an Air New Zealand in-flight safety video.
 The song "Center Stage" was featured on ESPN's First Take where they played a short segment of the retro-sounding track before going to commercial breaks.

 The band's debut album, In a Tidal Wave of Mystery, was released June 4, 2013 via Capitol Records in partnership with Lazy Hooks.
 It was the first release of new material on Capitol with a Universal Music Group catalog number.
-The album debuted at number sixty-six on the Billboard 200 chart.
+The album debuted at number 66 on the Billboard 200 chart.